Sage-Bionetworks/synapse-docker-registry/README.md

 ### Missing Secrets

 Each new environment (dev/staging/prod/etc..) may require adding secrets.
-If a secret is not created for the environment you may get an error with the following stack trace..
+If a secret is not created for the environment you may get an error with the following stack trace:

 ```
 Resource handler returned message: "Error occurred during operation 'ECS Deployment Circuit Breaker was triggered'."
 (RequestToken: d180e115-ba94-d8a2-acf9-abe17a3aaed9, HandlerErrorCode: GeneralServiceException)